Send the link below via email or IMCopy

 , as anytime production increases in one area, it decreases in another due to current limited resources.

-production possibilities curve
+production possibilities curve (PPF)

-The production possibilities frontier is the line we draw that shows the combinations of the production.
+the line we draw that shows the combinations of the production.

 used to show the maximum potential combination of outputs an economy can efficiently produce with its resources